trilitech/tezos-developer-docs/docs/dApps/unity.md

   folder.
 Each template subfolder contains an index.html file along with any other resources the page needs, such as images or stylesheets.

+## SDK objects

+The SDK provides these objects:

+- `TezosManager.Instance.DAppMetadata`: Read-only metadata about the project, including the Name, Url, Icon, and Description fields that you set on the TezosManager prefab in the Unity Editor.

+- `TezosManager.Instance.Wallet`: An object that represents the connection to the user's wallet and allows you to send transactions to the wallet.
+It has these functions:

+  - `Connect`: Connect to a wallet.
+  This function accepts the type of wallet, such as `WalletProviderType.beacon`, as a parameter.

+  - `Disconnect`: Disconnect from the currently-connected wallet.

+  - `GetActiveAddress`: Get the address of the currently connected account.

+  - `RequestSignPayload`: Sends a request to the connected wallet to sign a payload string, such as to verify ownership of a token.

+  - `VerifySignedPayload`: Returns true if the specified signed payload is valid.

+  - `CallContract`: Calls a smart contract entrypoint.
+  This function accepts the address of the contract, the name of the entrypoint, the parameters to pass, and the amount of tez to send with the transaction.

+  - `OriginateContract`: Creates a smart contract based on the code that you pass to the function.

 ## API Summary

 The [SDK's API](https://opentezos.com/gaming/unity-sdk/api-documentation/) includes seven methods, which, together with the BeaconSDK and Netezos libraries, provide comprehensive access to the Tezos Blockchain for your games: